-After the organisational reform of 2009, introduced by the Order of the Minister of Justice of 10 March 2009 (MJ Official Journal of 27 March 2009), the Institute obtained the status of a state organisational unit performing scientific and research activities.
+After organizational changes in 2009, pursuant to the order of the Minister of Justice of March 10, 2009 on the establishment of the Institute of Justice (Journal of Laws of the Ministry of Justice of March 27, 2009), the Institute obtained the status of a state organizational unit conducting scientific and research activity.

 The activities of the Institute are currently regulated – on the basis of appropriate application – by selected provisions of the Act on Research Institutes (cf. Article 66 of the Act of 30 April 2010 on Research Institutes (Journal of Laws No. 96, item 618, as amended) and the Statute issued by the Minister of Justice by order of September 9, 2016.